 There are countless stories of dramatic conversions in which a person does a 180 on their life.
 To witness sinners becoming saints and desolate figures finding new life reveals the reality of a life transformed.
 From the stories of Milo Yiannopoulos, Joseph Sciambra, Donald Calloway and many others who’ve completely re-hauled their life and gave themselves to God unveils the human need for conversion.

 Consumer research continuously reveals people’s interest in a product or solution that is shown to be an enhancement from the older version of it.
 This motto of “new and improved” is a prominent play in marketing campaigns but also dips into what lies in the depths of the human person.
 Whether it be one’s personality or physical appearance, people are continuously thriving to enter into a better version of themselves.
 The fitness, cosmetic, and self-help industries confirm that deep down we are all constantly attempting to tweak our physical and psychological “look.”
 Conversely, to merely exist in the same state, with little or no improvement show’s you’re caught in a rut.
-Here, one lives a benign, boring life that arouses no excitement or interest but remains as an unchanged figure.
+Here, one lives a benign, boring life that arouses no excitement or interest.
 Therefore, to move, to change, to better one’s self into the full flowering of one’s potential is engrained in the human psyche and attractive for all to see.

 Within this human re-branding campaign we must ask – what about the soul?
 What about a reform of the deepest avenue that makes us human – our inner thoughts?
 In the spiritual realm, the process of your soul going through a “new and improved” version is called a conversion.
 A conversion necessarily draws out a move in an opposite direction.
 Here, one makes an about-face on their current trajectory and flips paths towards a better destination.
 With a transformation of a soul, the person needs to make a break from one governing philosophy to an alternative one.
 Because of the dramatic switch, at first, a conversion may seem unpleasant – akin to an overweight person attempting to go through a strenuous workout program.
 But, as one continues on their path towards conversion the gains become manifested and the initial struggle turns into a joyful experience.